-Midterm examination 20%

-Final examination (written and programming) (35% + 15%) = 50%

-Assignments (3) 3 X 10% = 30%
+Midterm examination 20% Final examination (written and programming) (35% + 15%) = 50% Assignments (3) 3 X 10% = 30%

-There is no standard relationship between percentages and letter grades assigned for this course.
-In order to pass the course you must obtain a passing grade (i.e. at least 50%) for the overall mark, and you must pass the final examination, as well as the assignments.
+There is no standard predefined relationship between percentages and letter grades assigned for this course.
+Letter grades are calculated using a normal curve based on the numerical class average.
+In order to pass the course, you must obtain a passing grade (i.e. at least 50%) for the overall mark, and you must pass the final examination, as well as the assignments.